 - Sticky bit: this permission set is used to keep “nonowners” from deleting files in a common directory (numeric = 1XXX).
 In a sticky bit directory, only the owner of the file or the owner of the directory can delete the file (root always can delete files as well).

-We will apply SUID permission on a file
+We will apply SUID permission on a file using the following command:

 # chmod 4755 bootstrap